 Since cats can detect illnesses and death, they usually fake a poise to conceal their tribulations by not showing any sign of sickness and hiding in cool, dark, and isolated places for a private death.

 Can Cats Sense Emotional Distress

 Other cat owners suggest that kitties can pick up on people’s emotional distress, sadness, and happiness.
 This is not due to a cat’s perceived sixth sense but the ability to read and understand human body language and facial cues.

-A cat will mirror your emotions, such that it lights up if you seem vibrant and remain lower energy if you are sad.
+A cat will mirror your emotions, such that it lights up if you seem vibrant and remains lower energy if you are sad.
 It does so because it feels that the unmotivated emotions are the most appropriate at the moment.

 Since felines can absorb all the signals living beings display, it explains why they quickly develop anxiety, stress, and behavioral problems.

 Cats also possess the superpower to sense energy shifts in rooms and humans, including dangerous people and those who dislike cats or animals.

 Although cats don’t sense bad people per se, they feel people’s energy and judge their actions and behavior.
 If they feel unsafe around someone, they may develop fight or flight reflexes for protection.

 This ability also contributes to how most cat owners become close to their humans.
 Cats may be able to distinguish wicked humans from good ones.

 Can Cats Sense Changes in Pressure